catherineloesch/project-1-tictactoe/README.md

 <img src='./assets/grid_icons.jpg' alt='X and O icons created in CSS' width='30%' height='30%'>

 I created two different CSS classes, one called `'x'` and one called `'o'`.
-If the `'x'` class is added to a cell, it displays the X symbol, if a cell has the `'o'` class added to its classList, it displays an O. If neither 'x' nor 'o' are present it is just an empty cell.
-I used a similar approach in combination with the a different colour and the `:hover` selector to make making the same symbol appear in the cell when the user hovers over it, giving them a 'preview'.
+If the `'x'` class is added to a cell, it displays the X symbol, if a cell has the `'o'` class added to its classList, it displays an O. If neither 'x' nor 'o' are present, it is just an empty cell.
+I used a similar approach in combination with a different colour and the `:hover` selector to make the same symbol appear in the cell when the user hovers over it, giving them a 'preview'.

 <img src='./assets/grid_hover_o.jpg' alt='Hover effect on grid giving preview of O icon' width='30%' height='30%'>
 <img src='./assets/grid_hover_x.jpg' alt='Hover effect on grid giving preview of X icon' width='30%' height='30%'>